Wingki/Napatana_Lodge25_Website/README.md

 ## Key Features

 - **Responsive Design:** Looks great on desktops, tablets, and mobile phones.
+- **Dynamic Content Management:** A built-in, browser-based Admin Panel allows for easy editing of all website text and images.
 - **Interactive Sections:** Smooth scrolling navigation to different parts of the page (About, Rooms, Dining, etc.).
 - **Room Showcase:** Detailed view of accommodations with an image gallery for each room.
 - **Interactive Dining Menu:** Tabbed menu for Breakfast, Lunch, and Dinner with clickable images.